pivotal/docs-tap/app-sso/service-operators/token-settings.hbs.md

-# Token settings
+# Token settings for AppSSO

+This topic tells you how to configure token expiry settings for Application Single Sign-On (commonly called AppSSO).

 ## <a id='token-expiry-settings'></a> Token expiry

-AppSSO supports optional configuration of token expiry settings per `AuthServer` resource.
+AppSSO allows you to optionally configure the token expiry settings in your `AuthServer` resource.

 The default token expiry settings are as follows: